-From the factory, the front differential is filled with SAE 30,000W viscosity silicone oil.
+From the factory, the front differential is filled with SAE 30,000W and the Torque Biasing Center Drive is filled with SAE 500,000W viscosity silicone oil.
 The rear differential is filled with grease, but can also be tuned with silicone differential oil.

 Only use silicone oil in the differentials.
-Traxxas offers SAE 10,000W, 30,000W, and 50,000W viscosity oil (see your parts list).
+Traxxas offers SAE 10,000W, 30,000W, 50,000W, 100,000W, and 500,000W viscosity oil (see your parts list).
 The differentials have to be removed from the vehicle and disassembled to change/replace oil.